 After proving the teams capabilities to Cumbria Fire & Rescue Senior Officers and a subsequent visit from the Cumbria Chief Fire Officer Dominic Harrison to the station at Flookburgh, a Memorandum or Understanding was drawn up and was officially signed on Thursday 22nd October 2009 in the presence of MP Tim Farron, Councillors Iain Stewart and Pru Jupe.
 This resulted in Bay Search and Rescue becoming an on-call Technical Rescue and Support unit for the whole of Cumbria, who can be called on by local Crews who have the need of such specialist vehicles, equipment and skills.

-Station officer and long standing Chairman Gary Parsons said
+Station officer Gary Parsons said

 “After many years of providing our life saving service on the coast in just in our local area, we have realized that we can offer so much further inland.
 We will never neglect our primary duty to the safety of those unwitting few, who are unlucky enough to fall foul of the sands of the Bay.
 But we are not alone in our quest to make our part of the country as safe as possible, and no one team or agency alone ever has all the right solutions and answers”.